-"Proof of residency" is a document with your name and current address in the city or township where you wish to register to vote.
+"Proof of residency" is a document with your name and current address in the city or township where you live.
 Paper or electronic copies of any of the following documents will work:

 - A Michigan driver's license or state ID card;

 - A utility bill;

-- A bank statement:
+- A bank statement;

 - A paycheck;

-- · A government check; or
+- A government check; or,

 - Any other government document.

-Where is my city or township clerk's office and when is it open?
+Where is my city or township clerk's office, and when is it open?

-Visit the Michigan Voter Information Center www.mi.gov/vote and enter your address to find your city or township clerk's address and hours.

-Clerk's offices are open during their normal hours and for at least 8 hours over the weekend of March 7-8, 2020.
+Visit the Michigan Voter Information Center www.mi.gov/vote, click on the "My Clerk" tab, and enter your address to find information for your city or township clerk.
+Or call your city or township clerk's office.
+City and township clerks' offices are open during their normal hours and for at least 8 hours the weekend before each election.